yukijx/swipe/README.md

 ## **Features**
 - **Customizable User Filtering**: Students can filter and sort opportunities tailored to their needs and preferences.
 - **Swipe or Mark Shortlists**: Students can quickly shortlist opportunities with a swipe or marking mechanism for easy tracking.
 Faculty and PIs can mark student profiles that have expressed interest in their research projects.
-- **Exchange and Submit Application Materials**: Seamlessly exchange application materials, including CVs and resumes, directly through the platform.
+- **Exchange and Submit Application Materials**: Seamlessly exchange application materials directly through the platform, including CVs and resumes.
 - **Comprehensive Student Profiles**: Students can submit resumes and build detailed profiles showcasing their academic and professional achievements.
 - **Faculty-Specific Features**: Faculty members can create profiles highlighting their research, provide detailed information about job postings (e.g., required experience, technical knowledge, offered pay rate), and manage applications effectively.